P-Sreeshanth/Air-Canvas/README.md

 If you want to contribute to this project:

 Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+Create a new branch:
+bash
+Copy code
+git checkout -b feature-branch
+Make your changes and commit:
+bash
+Copy code
-Make your changes and commit (git commit -m 'Add new feature').
+git commit -m 'Add new feature'
-Push to the branch (git push origin feature-branch).
+Push to the branch:
+bash
+Copy code
+git push origin feature-branch
 Open a Pull Request.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.